subugoe/bdnPrint/README.md

 # bdnPrint

-> Generate printable PDFs from TEI/XML
+> Generate printable PDFs for the "Bibliothek der Neologie".

 bdnPrint is a collection of stylesheets and scripts to generate printable PDFs from TEI/XML.
-It was originally developed for the DFG-funded ["Bibliothek der Neologie"](http://www.bdn-edition.de) project and runs on the project's specific TEI/XML schema.
-The latter will be published in April 2017.
+It was originally developed for the DFG-funded ["Bibliothek der Neologie"](http://www.bdn-edition.de) project and runs on an [intermediate format](https://github.com/arokis/bdnprint_if) that is based on the project's specific TEI/XML schema.

 Feel free to build on the code in this repository!